BabyYod4/i3-gaps-nord-nvidia/README.md

     1. You have included `Option "TripleBuffer" "True"` as this will 'fix' the screen tearing on video playback.
     2. You did **Not** include `Option "ForceFullCompositionPipeline" "on"` as this will slow down gaming performance
 - The file `.config/polybar/config.ini` to add/remove/alter certain modules.
 For example the CPU module with a correct CPU temperature file path.
+    - You should also change the `monitor = Dp-4` setting to whatever display you have. use `xrandr` to get the display names